 Every Friday on the blog, I answer people’s questions about sex, love, and relationships.
-This week’s question comes from a reader of the blog who was curious about why so many heterosexual men are pleasuring themselves to pornography featuring transgender and transsexual performers.
+This week’s question comes from a reader of the blog who was curious about why so many heterosexual men pleasure themselves to pornography featuring transgender or transsexual performers.

 I run a porn blog and I keep getting messages from men wanting to see tranny / shemale porn.
 I'm assuming these men are all straight-identifying, but maybe that's just my gay-identifying bias.
 I'm wondering what, if any studies or knowledge is out there about men who are attracted to and watch this kind of material or even look for them in real life?
 It does absolutely nothing for me, but this particular fetish is unavoidable if you frequent any kind of porn social network and it seems a lot of people are into this.
 What are your thoughts?
 Why might this be a turn-on for some, and what does it imply, if anything, about their sexuality?

-While the terms “tranny” and “shemale” may be commonly used on porn sites to describe a specific genre of porn, many within the trans community find those terms offensive, so I'll stick to the scientific terms here.
-You are correct in noting that a large number of men seem to be interested in transgender pornography and, believe it or not, the first psychological research on this topic actually dates back several decades.
+While the terms “tranny” and “shemale” may be commonly used on porn sites to describe a specific genre of porn, many within the trans community find those terms offensive.
+They aren’t typically used in the scientific literature, either, so I'll stick to more commonly used terminology here, such as “trans” and “transgender.”
+That said, you are correct in noting that a large number of men appear to be interested in trans pornography and the first psychological research on this topic dates back several decades.

-The technical term for men who are attracted to feminized men is gynandromorphophilia (how’s that for a tongue twister?).
-When I say that these guys are into "feminized" men, I do not mean they are attracted to effeminate males or guys who simply display feminine behaviors; instead, they are attracted to men who physically possess both male and female physical characteristics.
-Thus, the sexual interests of gynandromorphophiles may include either pre- or post-operative male-to-female transsexuals or male cross-dressers.
+The term gynandromorphophilia is often used among psychologists to refer to men who are attracted to “feminized men” .
+When I say that these guys are into "feminized" men, what I mean by this is that they are attracted to men who physically possess both male and female physical characteristics.
+Thus, the sexual interests of gynandromorphophiles typically include either male-to-female transsexuals or male cross-dressers.

 “An exoticness, a uniqueness, something that can’t be obtained elsewhere.
 They’re just totally unique in their sexuality in that they’re both…men and women and at the same time, neither men nor women.
 To me that’s my fascination.”